Table of Contents

-Geologists and tourists around the world are attracted by these craters and volcanoes in Saudi Arabia.
+These craters and volcanoes attract geologists and tourists worldwide in Saudi Arabia.
 These volcanoes are unique because of their color, characteristics, and formation.

-The geologists are amazed to discover the volcanoes of Saudi Arabia which are more than 2000 in number.
+The geologists are amazed to discover the volcanoes of Saudi Arabia, which are more than 2000.
 Some of the land’s volcanic craters are categorized as the world’s most beautiful ones.

 Harrat Rahat is the largest lava field in Saudi Arabia.
-It is 20,000 sq km; it extends for 300 km south of the holy city of Al-Madina.
+It is 20,000 sq km and extends 300 km south of the holy city of Al-Madina.
 Four coalescing lava fields erupted from offset NNW-trending vent systems comprise Harrat Rahat, which has an average width of 60 km.